Tronald/CoordinateSharp/README.md

 You may change or pass a custom datum by using the Equatorial Radius (Semi-Major Axis) and Inverse of Flattening of the datum.
 This will cause UTM/MGRS conversions to be based on the new datum.

-To change the current datum
+To change the current datum.

 ```C#
 c.Set_Datum(6378160.000, 298.25);